nicklansley/nick-stable-diffusion/README.md

 with great responsibility and you must not forget what you agreed to when downloading the model in <i>Fast Start</i>> above.

-If you prefer to avoid the possibility of NSFW content (for example, you are demonstrating this as a show & tell at work), re-enable the safety catch in the backend code by changing server.py line 250 from calling check_safety() to calling orig_check_safety()
+If you prefer to avoid the possibility of NSFW content (for example, you are allowing minors to use the application or you are demonstrating this as a show & tell at work), re-enable the safety catch in the backend code by changing server.py line 250 from calling check_safety() to calling orig_check_safety()

-I only disabled the safety catch because Rick Astley (the NSFW replacement image) was appearing too often on innocent prompts.
+I only disabled the safety catch because Rick Astley (the NSFW replacement image) was appearing too often on innocent prompts, notwithstanding the fact that my definition of 'innocent' may be different to the developers of the safety catch...!

 But have no illusion: Without the safety catch enabled, the AI will create any image it desires even on apparently innocent prompts, and it has no moral compass to help you unsee what it has created.